inventory management

 • At year-end, your COGS is already calculated, by product, ready for your accountant or Schedule C

-That last point matters more than most new makers realize.
+That last point matters more than most new makers realise.
 Calculating COGS accurately is legally required for product-based businesses, and it’s genuinely difficult to do correctly from spreadsheets alone.

-For makers selling on Etsy specifically, tracking inventory across your listed products gets complicated fast — our guide to Etsy inventory spreadsheets covers why and when to make the switch from spreadsheets.
+For makers selling on Etsy specifically, tracking inventory across your listed products gets complicated fast — our Etsy inventory management guide covers why and when to make the switch.

 What Craftybase specifically does: